Data-Science-for-Linguists-2019/Reddit-Comment-Analysis/progress_report.md

 I was not able to make much progress for the final phase, between preparing for the presentation, finals, multiple semester-long projects alongside this one.
 Therefore, my final notebook will not have as much content as all of the other ones.
 I apologize in advance if this not the amount you were looking for.

+I do try Truncated SVD for feature reduction, but do not accomplish much.
+Either I'm misusing it or feature reduction does not help that much.
+I then threw my best model (Naive Bayes with the text and flair features) at the corpus again.
+Last time I got 11%, this time I got 38%.

 Relevant Links:

 * [Presentation Data](legacy_notebooks/presentationdata.ipynb) - a notebook that I used to generate some of the data I used in my presentation.